 - need what Medicare calls "skilled care."

 Medicare pays for part or all of up to 100 days a year of what it calls "skilled care."
-What Medicare means by "skilled care" is:
+What Medicare means by "skilled care" is the person:

-- she has an IV or feeding tube; or
+- has an IV or feeding tube; or

-- she needs daily injections, daily wound care or other skilled care;
+- needs daily injections, daily wound care or other skilled care;

-- her medical condition is so unstable that she needs to be monitored by a registered nurse.
-For example, she might be on a new medication and need to have daily blood tests for her doctor to decide on the right dosage, or have her condition closely watched to make sure the medication is not harming her, or need her blood sugar levels monitored.
+- has a medical condition that is so unstable that they need to be monitored by a registered nurse.
+For example, they might be on a new medication and need to have daily blood tests for the doctor to decide on the right dosage, or have their condition closely watched to make sure the medication is not harming them, or need their blood sugar levels monitored.

-Medicare will pay for your mother's doctor's visits, and care by other medical professionals such as her podiatrist.
+Medicare will pay for your doctor visits, and care by other medical professionals such as a podiatrist.